Best Hiking Beanie for All-Weather Adventurers

 Fabric: Polyester ⸱ Gender: Unisex

-True to its name, the Dome Perignon is Dom Perignon of hats for cold and windy days in the mountains.
+The Dome Perignon is the wind-resistant Dom Perignon of hats for cold and windy days in the mountains.

 With an added wind-blocking layer and an extended side that provides full-ear coverage, this one’s ideal for hikers who envision spending a lot of time in blowy conditions or who are particularly concerned about the welfare of their ears.